tannal/tannal.glitch.me/inbox.md

 Hopefully with all of the above terms fresh in your memory the FAQ will make a lot more sense to you; I know it did for me.
 (For example, Wayland relies on EGL because it's the only GL platform interface on Linux that doesn't itself rely on Xlib; because Nvidia's driver targets GLX, it won't work with Wayland.)

 Things are not like you doing a test/problem, you neither pass or failed.

-Problems would change in the real world.If you do it right in the past, that doesn't mean you would do it right in the same way now.

-You always have bugs, and you need constantly changing.

 https://www.imperialviolet.org/posts-index.html